Pylons/pyramid/docs/narr/sessions.rst

 ``changed()``
   Call this when you mutate a mutable value in the session namespace.
+  See the gotchas below for details on when, and why you should call this.

 ``invalidate()``
   Call this when you want to invalidate the session (dump all data,